-Anglo-Saxons.
+The name Akerold belongs to the early history of Britain, it's origins lie with the Anglo-Saxons.
 It is a product of their having lived in a clearing surrounded by oak trees.
 This Yorkshire surname is derived from the Old English words ac, which means oak, and rod, which means clearing.
-CITATION[CLOSE]

 Early Origins of the Akerold family

 The surname Akerold was first found in the West, East and North Ridings of the county of Yorkshire.
 The Eskrigge and Eskridge variants were found in the parish of Eskrigg in Lancashire.

 One of the first records of the family was Richard de Akerode who was listed in the Yorkshire Testamenta Eboracensia (Surtees Society.)

 This web page shows only a small excerpt of our Akerold research.
 Another 133 words (10 lines of text) covering the years 1569, 1624 and 1934 are included under the topic Early Akerold History in all our PDF Extended History products and printed products wherever possible.

 Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Akerold include Ackroyd, Akroyd, Ackeroyd, Achroyd, Aykroyd, Akrood, Eckroyd, Ecroyd, Akrode, Eckridge and many more.